 The Goat Moth (Cossus cossus) is a beautiful large appearance because of the drawing on the chest piece.
 It seems as if you see the face of a sleeping owl because of the white spot and the two black stripes underneath.
 Maybe others see it more like a goat.
-The upper side of the wings looks like tree bark with their brown tones and thin black small lines.
+The upper side of the wing looks like tree bark with its brown tones and thin black small lines.
 The males often are attracted to light, but the females are not so easy to lure.
-The flying period is in one generation from May to September and the wingspan is 64-84mm.
-Host plant: oak, willow, birches and poplar.
+The flying period is in one generation from May to September and the wingspan is 65-80mm.
+Host plant: Oak, Willow, Birch, and Poplar.
 Dutch name: Wilgenhoutrups.
 Frisian name: Wylgehoutflinter.

 Reed Leopard – 2020 (NL)

 With the Reed Leopard (Phragmataecia castaneae) I have completed all family species that occur in the Netherlands.
 The most special thing about this leopard moth is that the abdomen protrudes far behind the rounded wings when it is in the resting position.
 This is more extreme in the female.
 On the slightly translucent light yellow wings, there is only a black speckling.
 The wingspan is 30-46mm and the flight period runs from May to August in one generation.
 Host plant: Common Reed.
 English name: Reed Leopard.
 Frisian name: Reidloaihoars.